xiangzhi/RosBag2PsiStoreConverter/README.md

+# DEPRECIATED

+## Please look at https://github.com/CMU-TBD/TBD.Psi.Components/tree/main/TBD.Psi.RosBagStreamReader for the newest version of the converter.
+It knows work directly in PsiStudio!!

+---

-﻿# RosBag to PsiStore Converter
+# RosBag to PsiStore Converter
 Licensed under the MIT license.

 This project builds a tool that converts Ros Bag (version 2.0 only) to [Platform for Situated Intelligence](https://github.com/microsoft/psi) Store (a.k.a.
 PsiStore).
 Works on Linux, Mac and Window machines.